The Private Placement Process - Step by Step Overview

 6. Upon receipt of the written confirmation described above, the funds are transmitted to the proper entity or persons.

 7. The documentation created by these procedures is then retained in a segregated file for audit or regulatory review.

 8. In a “best efforts” offering, the brokerage firm is contractually bound to use its “best efforts” to place the securities with suitable investors.
-The brokerage firm will follow the procedures as outlined above regarding private placement of subscriber’s funds in an independent bank escrow account.
+The brokerage firm will follow the procedures as outlined above regarding placement of subscriber’s funds in an independent bank escrow account.